audioxide/data/data/posts/20201209-articles-our-10-favourite-singles-of-2020.md

   - fred
   - andrew
   - andre
+summary: 2020 has been... testing, to put it mildly.
+The magic of music has been a valuable support for many of us.
+Some would say essential.
+Here are the songs that kept us afloat
 blurb: 2020 has been... testing, to put it mildly.
 The magic of music has been a valuable support for many of us.
 Some would say essential.
 Here are the songs that kept us afloat this year.

 ---

 *Music is powerful.
 One minute it's an adrenaline rush, the next it's a comfort blanket.
 Films, books, and video games entertain and captivate us, but there's nothing quite like a song that leaves you inspired.
 You know the feeling.
-It can galvanise you for days.*

-*2020 has been... testing, to put it mildly.
-The magic of music has been a valuable support for many of us.
-Some would say essential.
-I dread to think how we would have coped without the fabulous new music released over the course of the year.
-Ranking our 10 favourites was perhaps even more of a challenge than usual.
-Maybe we just have more time to contemplate such things.*
+It can galvanise you for days.
+We dread to think how we would have coped without the fabulous new music released over the course of the 2020.*

-*So here are the songs that kept us in check this year.
+*Ranking our 10 favourites was perhaps even more of a challenge than usual.
+Maybe we just have more time to contemplate such things.
+In any case, here are the songs that kept us in check this year.
 We just live in hope that, soon enough, we will be able to experience some of these tracks performed live: shoulder to shoulder, beer in hand, with sweat dripping off the ceiling.
 Or, you know, just sitting down with a pair of binoculars at the O2 Arena.*

 ------